malcprentice/malcprentice.github.io/Exams-TOEIC overview.md

 	* Answer every question - wrong answer do not get minus points
 	* For section 3/4, answer the easy questions first.
 	* OLd practice materials OK for practice, but note that pre-2017 meterials have too many questions in section 1/2, too few in section 3, no images in section 3.
 	* Learn general business roles (e.g HR, CEO) - see vocab list for TWL and BWL sections.
+	* Having problems with accents (e.g. australian)?
+		* You jkust need to tune in your brain
+		* Find some news, TV, TED Talks, to listen to.
+		* Use subtitles at first, then turn them off

 ## Reading tips